xynree/notes/programming/design-patterns/refactoring-guru/behavioral-patterns/chain-of-responsibility.md

 - CoR is often used with Composite.
 When a leaf component gets a request, it may pass through the chain of all the parent components down to the root.
 - Handlers in CoR can be implemented as Commands - execute operations over the same context object.
 Or - the request itslelf could be a command object.
 You could execute the same operation in dfferent contexts within the chain.
 - CoR and Decorater has similar class structures.
 However Cor handlers execute operations independantly.
 Decorators extend the object behavior while keeping it consistent with the base interface.

+## Chain of Responsiblity in Typescript

+### Usage Examples
+- Relevant when code operates with chains of objects - filters, event chains, etc.

+### Identification
+- Behavioral methods of one group of objects that indirectly call the same methods in other objects that all follow a common interface.